Mass Concrete

 Long-Range Remote Monitoring Capabilities

-When paired with SmartHub Long Range, contractors can have an extended monitoring range up to 1000ft, giving them a full control on concrete temperature data from any devices for their largest job sites.
+Contractors can have an extended monitoring range up to 1000ft (300 m), giving them full control over concrete temperature data from any devices for their largest job sites.

 According to the American Concrete Institute (ACI), mass concrete is any volume of concrete with dimensions large enough to require that measures be taken to cope with the generation of heat from the hydration of the cement and attendant volume change to minimize cracking.